-All backflow protection devices need to be tested and certified on a yearly basis by a licensed plumber certified to test backflow devices, a copy of the test data needs to be attached to each device and a copy sent to us for our records.
-If your home or business has an irrigation system it must also have a RPZ that is certified by a licensed plumber that is also certified to test backflow devices.
-If you do not use your irrigation system it must be disconnected from the public water supply by removing the device and capping both pipes as seen to the right.
+All backflow protection devices need to be tested and certified on a yearly basis by a licensed plumber certified to test backflow devices, reports must be entered in www.bsionline.com to be considered compliant.
+Any business or home with an irrigation system must have an RPZ.
+Annual testing must be done by a certified plumber.
+If you do not use your irrigation system, it must be disconnected from the public water supply by removing the device and capping both pipes.
+Village of Addison must be notified if this takes place.

-The Village of Addison does not take part in any third party reporting program, endorse any plumbers or Plumbing Company or hire independent plumbers to perform Cross Control inspections.
-Also, Village of Addison no longer will send out reminder letters.
+As of May,2022 the Village of Addison will be using BSI online as it's reporting program.
+Village of Addison does not endorse any plumbers or Plumbing Company or hire independent plumbers to perform Cross Control inspections.
 It is your responsibility to have each device tested each year.
 Failure to comply with ordinance # 0-04-120 will result in your water service being terminated.
 The Village of Addison encourages you to seek out the best possible price for this certification and can provide you with a list of plumbers if you wish.
 This is an ongoing annual program.
 If residents and business owners are unsure if this pertains to them or have any questions please call Rick Russo, Water Operator, at (630) 620-2020.

-VILLAGE OF ADDISON

-No drinking water quality violations were recorded during 2020
+VILLAGE OF ADDISON No drinking water quality violations were recorded during 2021